MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-storage-event-triggers.md

    :::image type="content" source="media/pipeline-storage-event-triggers/connect-azure-blob-storage-events.png" alt-text="Screenshot showing where to connect to Azure Blob Storage events for a Blob Storage account.":::

 1. Choose your Azure subscription and Blob Storage account.
-1. A new _EventStream_ object is created in your Fabric workspace, so be sure to select the correct workspace under **Stream details**.
+1. A new event stream object is created in your Fabric workspace, so be sure to select the correct workspace under **Stream details**.
 1. Select **Next**.
 1. Choose event types.
 You can see there are many more event options you can choose other than file created and file deleted.